cogsys-tuebingen/PAL/README.md

 PAL performs a variable update step by jumping into the minima of an approximated parabola.
 To do this, the first and second derivatives in the direction of the negative gradient are calculated using two loss values and one gradient.
 Then a Newton update step is performed.
 PAL's performance matches or exceeds ADAM's and SGD's performance on VGG-16, ResNet-32, ResNet-34 and DenseNet-40 architectures trained on CIFAR-10.
 Especially on ResNet architectures PALS shows an excellent performance.
-For a detailed explanation, please refer to the our paper.: https://arxiv.org/abs/1903.11991
+For a detailed explanation, please refer to our paper.: https://arxiv.org/abs/1903.11991

 <img src="/Images/ResNetCifarMin30.png" title="Exemplary performance of PAL" alt="Exemplary Performance of PAL" width="420" />

-***Fig2: Performance of PAL***
+***Fig2: Exemplary performance of PAL***

 ## The hyperparameters: